clemson-cal/app-binary2d/README.md

 ## Using the suite
 The suite has many parameters, and they are listed below with a description.
-There are two types of parameters: arguments and options.
+There are two types of parameters: model parameters and flags.
 Arguments have the syntax "[argument name]=[value]", and options are used with "--[option]=[value]".
 Both kinds are used on the command line or in your pbs batch job script.
 An example of command is: